thom-de-bom/nyp-korting/README.md

 pip install pyperclip
 ```

-You also need to have the following files in the same directory as the script:
+You also need to have the following files in the `images` folder (which should be in the same directory as the script):
-- `box.jpg` - Image of the coupon input field
+- `images/box.jpg` - Image of the coupon input field
-- `NOGEENCOUPON.png` - Image that appears when a valid coupon is found
+- `images/NOGEENCOUPON.png` - Image that appears when a valid coupon is found
-- `verwijder.png` - Image of the "verwijder" (remove) button for continuous mode
+- `images/verwijder.png` - Image of the "verwijder" (remove) button for continuous mode

 ## How to Use